Are black-coloured diamonds real?

 Famous Black Diamonds

 Famous examples exist throughout history.
 For example, the 67.50-carat ‘Black Orlov’ (also called the Eye of Brahman).
-Legend has it, the stone was stolen from an idol in India early in the 1800s.
+Legend has it that the stone was stolen from an idol in India in the early 1800s.

-Contrary to popular belief, this unusual form of diamond lacks the same see-through appearance as a white diamond.
+Contrary to popular belief, this unusual form of diamond does not have the same transparent appearance as a white diamond.
 They are completely opaque.
-Furthermore, most have a metallic appearance similar to Haematite.
+Furthermore, most have a metallic appearance similar to hematite.

 The rise in demand for Black jewellery design

-Historically, little need existed until fairly recently.
+Historically, there was little need until fairly recently.
 Late in the 20th Century, jewellery designs began working with fancy black diamonds.
 Many jewellers varied the black and white pattern with striking effects.

 Black and white diamonds create contrast across a piece of jewellery with a dramatic effect.

-In the movies, the rise of the black engagement ring appeared when Mr Big gave Carrie Fisher a five-carat diamond engagement ring in the movie Sex in the City 2.
+In the movies, the rise of the black engagement ring appeared when Mr Big gave Carrie Fisher a five-carat diamond engagement ring in the movie Sex and the City 2.

 Further mention came as Carmen Electra and tattoo artist Kat Von D paraded their engagement ring just a couple of years later.